zoisite-rb/zoisite-rb/guides/source/action_controller_overview.md

 ```

 The `headers` attribute is a hash which maps header names to header values.
-Rails sets some headers automatically but if you need to update a header or add
+Zoisite sets some headers automatically but if you need to update a header or add
 a custom header, you can use `response.headers` as in the example above.

 NOTE: The `headers` method can be accessed directly in the controller as well.